-There is one independent programmable set point control relay for each channel.
+There are four independent programmable set point control relays that may be assigned to any sensor channel.
 These relays are Form-C with contacts rated 10/6 amps resistive load at 125/250 VAC.
 Two Form-A relays with contacts rated 10/6 amps resistive load at 125/250 VAC are used for the jet clean function.
-The connections for the relay outputs are available from TB6.
-See drawing IIG04R111 for connection details.
+The connections for the relay outputs are available from TB5.
+See drawing IIG07R111 for connection details.